hasura/graphql-engine/docs/graphql/core/api-reference/relay-graphql-api/index.rst

 Introduction
 ------------

-All GraphQL requests for relay queries are made to the Relay GraphQL API.
+All GraphQL requests for Relay queries are made to the Relay GraphQL API.

 Endpoint
 --------